bippan1407/vue-migration-documentation/docs/examples/using-vue-migration.md

-# Example
+# Example using vue-migration

-File converted by vue-migration from vue 2 syntaxt to new vue 3 composition syntax.
+File converted by vue-migration from vue 2 syntaxt to vue 3 composition syntax.

 Vue 2 code
 ```vue